-You are cordially invited to attend the Annual Meeting of Stockholders of Algodon Wines & Luxury Development Group, Inc. ("Algodon") on September 19, 2017, at 2:00 p.m.
+You are cordially invited to attend the Annual Meeting of Stockholders of Algodon Wines & Luxury Development Group, Inc. ("Algodon") on September 12, 2018, at 2:00 p.m.
 Eastern Time, at 135 Fifth Ave., 10th Floor, New York, NY 10010 (the "Annual Meeting").
-At the Annual Meeting the Company will submit the following six (6) proposals to its stockholders for approval:
+At the Annual Meeting the Company will submit the following five (5) proposals to its stockholders for approval:

-- 1. To elect five directors for a three-year term to serve until the 2020 annual meeting of the stockholders. - 2.
-To ratify and approve the appointment of Marcum LLP, as Algodon's independent registered accounting firm for the year ended December 31, 2017. - 3.
-To conduct an advisory vote on executive compensation. - 4.
-To conduct an advisory vote on the frequency of advisory votes on executive compensation. - 5.
-To give the Board of Directors discretion (if necessary to effect a listing of Algodon's common stock on a national exchange) on or before June 30, 2018, to implement a reverse stock split of the outstanding shares of common stock in a range from one-for-two (1:2) up to one-for- six (1:6), or anywhere between, while maintaining the number of authorized shares of Common Stock (the "Reverse Stock Split"). - 6.
-To ratify the approval by the Board of Directors of the Company's 2016 Equity Incentive Plan.
+- 1. To elect one director for a two-year term to serve until the 2020 Annual Meeting of Stockholders. - 2.
+To ratify and approve the appointment of Marcum LLP, as Algodon's independent registered accounting firm for the year ended December 31, 2018. - 3.
+To reauthorize granting the Board of Directors discretion (if necessary to effect a listing of Algodon's common stock on a national exchange) on or before June 30, 2019, to implement a reverse stock split of the outstanding shares of common stock in a range from one-for-two (1:2) up to one-for-six (1:6), or anywhere between, while maintaining the number of authorized shares of Common Stock (the "Reverse Stock Split").
+This item was previously presented and approved at the 2017 Annual Meeting of the Stockholders but the Board of Directors' discretionary power expired on June 30, 2018 before the Company has been able to uplist on a national exchange. - 4.
+To ratify the approval by the Board of Directors of the Company's 2018 Equity Incentive Plan. - 5.
+To amend the Company's certificate of incorporation to change the name of the Company from "Algodon Wines & Luxury Development Group, Inc." to "Algodon Group, Inc."

-Additionally, any other business that may properly come before the meeting will be conducted.
+Additionally, any other business that may properly come before the Annual Meeting will be conducted.

 The discussion of the proposals set forth above is intended only as a summary and is qualified in its entirety by the information contained in the accompanying Proxy Statement.
-Only holders of record of our common stock and holders of record of our Series B preferred stock on an as converted basis to common stock on August 25, 2017 (the "Record Date") will be entitled to notice of and to vote at this Annual Meeting, and any postponements or adjournments thereof.
+Only holders of record of our common stock and holders of record of our Series B preferred stock on an as converted basis to common stock on July 27, 2018 (the "Record Date") will be entitled to notice of and to vote at this Annual Meeting, and any postponements or adjournments thereof.